losuindaAhmed/OrangeHRMTask/README.md

 ```
 ### 🌐 Application under test
 **OrangeHRM Demo Website**:https://opensource-demo.orangehrmlive.com/web/index.php/auth/login
-     -Note that this website is being used for testing

  ### 👨🏼‍🔬Tests
  The task is divided into 3 parts:
  Part 1: Successful Login